MirrorNetworking/Mirror/README.md

 > _“All code is guilty, until proven innocent.” – Anonymous

 I assume every line of code I write is broken in some random obscure corner case.
 The only way to ensure it's quality is by testing.
 I don't have time to test my software,  I would rather the machine tested it for me while I work on something else.
+So the big theme of MirrorNG is to improve on automated testing.

 ## Contributing